Families with children

 The beekeeping museum is located in a picturesque 4 ha area: the outdoor exposition consists of an old sculpture park, a linden hill with hammocks for "natural" relaxation, a children's playground, outdoor gazebos adapted for fellowship and refreshments.
 An Insect Hotel has been built along the Tauragna River to observe the settlers.
 The area also houses our "peaceful" bees - living together with four presidential bee colonies (gifts from Lithuanian Presidents - Valdas Adamkus and Dalia Grybauskaitė), visually presenting the stages of hive development from hunting to frame beekeeping.
 Here you will also find news of beekeeping: the hive of "honey from the crane", the "hive with windows"; where you can watch what the bees do at home, the newly inhabited "natural" hive where they regulate their lives.

-Museum accepts visitors from May to September 30th from Wednesday to Sunday from 10 am to 6 pm.
-Monday and Tuesday off.
-In winter season visitors are only accepted if they have booked an excursion in advance.
+Museum accepts visitors from May to September 30th from Tuesday to Sunday from 10 am to 6 pm.

 Attention!
 Only the guides of the Aukštaitija National Park are allowed to lead excursions in the museum!